 Potato production in Indonesia has increased significantly during the period of 2011-2014.
 In 2014 there was a significant increase in total production compared to the previous year, from 1,124,282 tons to 4,316,016 tons.
-The comparison of total production between Central Java and Indonesia can be seen in Figure 1.
+The compared to tal production between Central Java and Indonesia can be seen in Figure 1.